 Ah, the big question on everybody’s mind!
 Despite telling you not to think about the money in terms of helping you survive for as long as possible, it’s nice to know how much money you can actually make after spending so much time producing content and paying to start and maintain your site through hosting.

-Let’s first look at the various advertising lingo.
+Let’s first look at the various online advertising lingo.

 Cost Per Click (CPC, the cost refers to the advertiser) – When you post an ad on your site that pays you each time someone clicks on it, this is a CPC, which stands for “Cost Per Click”.
 You might earn as little as $0.01 a click or up to $1 a click, depending on how valuable the keyword is being clicked on.
 For example, you will likely earn more money if your Google Adsense ad has a link to “how to get rich” vs. “fluffy bunny.”
 Going the CPC route is the easiest way to make money.